-International Business & Economics -University of Economics, Prague
+International Business & Economics- University Economics Prague -University of Economics Prague

 The International Business & Economics program offers a variety of courses focusing in International Business, International Economics, Globalization, Finance, Communications and more.
 Students study in the Central and East European Studies (CESP) division of the University of Economics, Prague with other international students.
 With several corporate partners and memberships to organizations such as CEMS (Community of European Management Schools) and PIM (Partnership in International Management), UEP is recognized as one of the most prestigious universities in Europe for Economics.